voschezang/mash/README.md

 # Template for Data Science

+This repository contains a number of computational models which can be used for data science.

 # Examples

 Below are examples of various models, ranging from simple linear models with analytical solutions to more complex models with numerical solutions.